BoltzExchange/boltz-backend/docs/api.md

 And so has the response:

 - `redeemScript`: redeem script from which the lockup address was derived.
 The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by creating an address without a HTLC

+In case the lockup address is for the Liquid network, it will be blinded by a key that is also in the response:

+- `blindingKey`: hex encoded private key with which the address was blinded

 **Examples:**